cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 Steps:

 ~~~
+if len == 0:
+    return {}
+else:
-stream, tag = Encrypt(ZeroPad({}, len), {}, key, nonce)
+    stream, tag = Encrypt(ZeroPad({ 0 }, len), {}, key, nonce)
     return stream
 ~~~

-This is equivalent to encrypting a `len` all-zero bits message without associated data, and discarding the authentication tag.
+This is equivalent to encrypting a `len` all-zero bits message without associated data and discarding the authentication tag.

-Instead of relying on the generic `Encrypt` function, implementations can skip the finalization step.
+Instead of relying on the generic `Encrypt` function, implementations can omit the `Finalize` function.

 After initialization, the `Update` function is called with constant parameters, allowing further optimizations.

 # AEGIS as a Message Authentication Code

-All AEGIS variants can be used to construct a MAC.
+All AEGIS variants can be used to construct a Message Authentication Code (MAC).

-For all the variants, the `Mac` function takes a key, a nonce, and data as input, and produces a 128- or 256-bit tag as output.
+For all the variants, the `Mac` function takes a key, a nonce, and data as input and produces a 128- or 256-bit tag as output.

 ~~~
 Mac(data, key, nonce)